2005MohitInamdar/Power_Bi_Dashboard/README.md

 Which categories need inventory prioritization

-g.
-Which product types generate the most revenue and profit?
+* Which product types generate the most revenue and profit?

 The product-wise sales and profit chart answers: